bettergov/foiamail/readme.md

 # first-time technical setup
-See [technical docs](docs/technical.md) for detailed explanations of commands.

-First, set up your server, environment, credentials and FOIA template (see [setting up](docs/technical.md#setting-up)).
+First, set up your server, environment, credentials and FOIA template (see [setting up](docs/setting-up.md)).

 Once the server, environment and repository are set up, use `mgr.py` to initialize the application.